 - Regularly perform a risk assessment.
 Use the results to update your risk management plan and maintain a prioritized list of all servers to ensure that security vulnerabilities are fixed in a timely manner.

-- Keep all servers at the same revision level
+- Keep all servers at the same revision level to simplify configuration management.

 Windows Server Preparation